Trail Tips and Etiquette

 Louder doesn’t mean faster.

-In Colorado, we use brown signs with white graphics and, on lands managed by the Forest Service, MVUMs designate which trails are open to which types of vehicles.
+In Colorado, we use brown signs with white graphics.
+On lands managed by the Forest Service and BLM there are designated routes for each trail type.

 A red slash across a sign indicates a trail is closed to that type of vehicle.

 Know your width.

 Some side-by-sides exceed 50 inches in width and are too wide for typical ATV trails.